 We have decided to make a new start.
 We will continue to be passionate retro gamers and will keep doing cool stuff around retro games.
 But you won’t be able to get your games from here for now.

-[UPDATE 06/09/2018: Curiously, EmuParadise’s links to Amiga games still seem to be working at the moment.
-And apparently, all the other ROMs are still on their servers, you just need to know how to find the download links 😉 ]
+[UPDATE 06/09/2018: The ROMs are still on the EmuParadise servers, you just need to know how to find the download links 😉 ]

 Nintendo’s bully boy antics once again raises that inconvenient question: how legal is it to emulate classic games?
 Well, the question has two main facets to it: the emulator app being used, and the game or piece of software you’re wanting to emulate.